mpv-player/mpv/DOCS/man/options.rst

         The user should independently guarantee this before using these signal formats for display.

-``--hdr-tone-mapping=<value>``
+``--tone-mapping=<value>``
-    Specifies the algorithm used for tone-mapping HDR images onto the target display.
+    Specifies the algorithm used for tone-mapping images onto the target display.
+This is relevant for both HDR->SDR conversion as well as gamut reduction (e.g. playing back BT.2020 content on a standard gamut display).
     Valid values are:

     clip
         Hard-clip any out-of-range values.
 Use this when you care about